DivyanshuShekhar55/go-url-shortener/README.md

 # go-url-shortener
-url shortener with go, fiber, redis and docker
+url shortener with go, postgres, redis and docker